Pautrik/AgileProductivity/README.md

 The database is required to have the name 'kangaroo' and the user of the database needs to have the name 'pguser' and a password of your own choosing.

-To actually setup the required tables and triggers, run the command `psql -f Database\ Setup.txt kangaroo pguser`.
+To actually setup the required tables and triggers, run the command `psql -f Database\ setup.txt kangaroo pguser`.

 #### Backend
 To start the backend run the command `./backend-1.0/bin/backend` if you're on MAC OS or linux and `.\backend-1.0\bin\backend.bat` if you're running Windows.